-With most of the United States under stay and home orders, the roads are pretty empty, even in New York City.
+With most of the United States under stay-at-home orders, the roads are pretty empty, even in New York City.
 We would take advantage of the empty streets to take a nice scenic drive but unfortunately, some people have more nefarious thoughts.
 According to several reports, Ben Chen, supercar collector and co-founder of the Gold Rush Rally, is alleged to be involved in a serious crash near the Hell's Kitchen neighborhood of NYC.

 You may notice that the car he was driving is not an ordinary Porsche Carrera GT but is, in fact, a Gemballa Mirage GT.
 This is a supercar that cost around $780,000 when it was new, and is likely worth even more today.
-It was powered by a 5.2-liter V10 that was tuned to deliver more than 650 horsepower, which is more than a brand-new Porsche 911 Turbo S.
+It was powered by a 5.7-liter V10 that was tuned to deliver more than 650 horsepower, which is more than a brand-new Porsche 911 Turbo S.